Public Housing Frequently Asked Questions

 A: Applicants are removed from the waiting list if they fail to respond to forms or requests for documentation by the deadline, for failing to check in at least every twelve months, and for voluntary removal.
-Maintaining an updated applicant file, including an accurate mailing address, is the applicant's responsibility.
-If your address has changed, notify us via email at firstname.lastname@example.org or in writing to 3481 North Fanning Drive, Flagstaff, AZ 86004.
-If you were removed for failing to respond to requests for documentation, you may typically appeal this removal by providing the requested documentation within ten days of your removal.
+Maintaining an updated applicant file, including an accurate mailing address, is the applicant’s responsibility.
+If your email address has changed, notify us via email at firstname.lastname@example.org or in writing to 3481 North Fanning Drive, Flagstaff, AZ 86004.
+Include your date of birth in your correspondence.
+If you were removed for failing to respond to requests for documentation, you may typically appeal this removal by completing and delivering the requested documentation within ten days of your removal.

 If you are outside your appeal deadline, you will have to re-apply to get onto the waiting list.
 Applications are not expedited due to previous removal or previous submission of documents.

 Q: I have been denied.
 What can I do?

 A: If you are denied admission, you have the right to request a Grievance Hearing.
 Under the Violence Against Women Act (VAWA), you cannot be denied because you were a victim of domestic violence, stalking, or sexual assault.
 Grievance Hearing requests are addressed to Kurt Aldinger, Public Housing Manager, who can be reached at email@example.com and by providing a written statement to the front desk.
 For more information on VAWA, click here.

 Q: How will I know how much rent I will be responsible for?